 Dental plans cover teeth cleanings, so it’s easier to spot and repair tooth damage in the initial stages than later when it gets worse.
 The costs are less when detected early and there is virtually no discomfort when healthy teeth are cleaned by professionals every six months.

 Professional dental cleaning involves two sections: check-up and cleaning.

-A dental visit involves a routine check-up, an X-ray for a thorough examination of the crevices and oral prophylaxis or cleaning.
-You will be checked for cavities, plaque build-up and tartar coating on your teeth.
+A dental visit involves a routine check-up, an X-ray for a thorough examination of the crevices, and oral prophylaxis or cleaning.
+You will be checked for cavities, plaque build-up, and tartar coating on your teeth.
 If plaque is not removed on time, it can harden into tartar, which is impossible to remove by brushing and flossing alone.
-Tartar can worsen into painful oral diseases.
+Tartar can worsen painful oral diseases.
 Scaling removes hard tartar from your teeth and prevents these diseases.

 How to Prepare for a Dental Cleaning